 The most focussed and targeted radiotherapy is termed ‘stereotactic radiosurgery’.
 For well circumscribed, deep seated tumours, this is the best option as this form of treatment can target a high dose of radiation to the tumour, whilst minimising any spread to the "normal" brain.

 The most common form of stereotactic radiosurgery is called ‘Gamma knife radiosurgery’.
 This technique achieves the highest level of accuracy by using a stereotactic frame that is fitted to the head during the treatment.
 The other advantage of radiosurgery is that it is non-invasive, and so in some circumstances avoids the need for open surgery.
 It is convenient and performed as a day case.
 However, it does have some limitations and cannot be used to remove a tumour that is already causing symptoms.
 The aim is to arrest growth.
 As a general rule of thumb, a tumour that is less than 3cm in size can be considered for radiosurgery.
 Smaller is better for this treatment type, as larger tumours can be susceptible to swelling reactions in the brain.
 Larger or more diffuse tumours may be suitable for ‘fractionated’ radiotherapy instead.

-There are often a number of different specialists who may be appropriate, and it is important to include the views of every specialist, the multidisciplinary team (MDT) approach should always be the preferred route.
+As a consequence different specialist may need to be involved, and it is important to include the views of every specialist as part of a multidisciplinary team (MDT) approach.
 For the brain and spine, the team should include more than one neurosurgeon and other related specialists such as radiologists, oncologists and physiotherapists.
 Also, it is not always just the views of the patient that should be taken into consideration; their family are also part of the team as any treatment decisions must recognise that their wishes count.
-Finally, it is ideal for super-specialists to be sought in that particular area of neurosurgery.
+Finally, it is ideal for super-specialists to be sought who are totally dedicated to that particular area of neurosurgery.